jayasuryasakamuri/jayasuryasakamuri/README.md

 I am a Full stack engineer with 6+ Years of experience in building user friendly products from scratch.

-I Have Core expertise in React.js, JavaScript, TypeScript, Node.js, Python, GraphQL and other libraries & tools in the developer ecosystem.
+I have core expertise in React.js, JavaScript, TypeScript, Node.js, Python, GraphQL and other libraries & tools in the developer ecosystem.

 I have a passion for user-friendly design and I love writing clean and maintainable code, working with other people, and learning new things along the way.
 For fun, I enjoy traveling, watching films, photography, and reading books.

-Currently I'm playing with Go, python and some AI stuff.
+Currently I'm playing with Go, python languages and some AI stuff.

 📫 How to reach me: